 Craig attend Skagit Valley College where he earned is AA degree and is a life time resident of Whatcom County.
 Craig is married to his wife Lisa and has two children (Ali, Devin) and resides in Lynden.
 In Craig’s time away from work he enjoys watching his kids do different activities and golfing.

 Tim DenBleyker heads up our Human Resources department.
-He has been with WRS for the past four years.
+He has been with WRS since 2013.
 Prior to coming to WRS, he spent most of his career doing Activity Therapy with at risk youth, sales for building and development companies, and estimating/dispatching in the plumbing, electric and heating industries.

 Tim is passionate about working with people and loves to see them develop as employees and as people.
 He believes that having worked in a variety of fields allows him to have a broad perspective of how to deal with, and build relationships with our employees.